UXXXrated/WANoBS/README.md

 ---

 ## 🚀 Deploy

-1. Push this repo to GitHub.
-2. In RunPod, make a new Pod:
+1. In RunPod, make a new Pod:
-   - Use this repo as the custom container
+   - Use this repo as the custom template.
    - Expose port `7860`
    - Set disks as above
-3. Find your Pod ID
+2. Find your Pod ID
 Your Pod ID is the short, random ID shown at the top of your Pod’s details page in RunPod.
-4. Open your WAN Gradio app link and add your ID:
+3. Open your WAN Gradio app link and add your ID:
 `https://<YOURPODID>-7860.proxy.runpod.net/`

 ---